Stochastic filtering via L2 projection on mixture manifolds with computer algorithms and numerical examples: Introduction

 We also compare the L2NM filter to a particle filter with the best possible combination of particles with respect to the L{\'e}vy metric.
 Introducing the L{\'e}vy metric is needed because particles densities do not compare well with smooth densities when using $L^2$ induced metrics.
 We show that, given the same number of parameters, the L2NM may outperform a particles based system.

 The paper is structured as follows: In Section \ref{sec:nonlinfp} we introduce the nonlinear filtering problem and the infinite-dimensional Stochastic PDE (SPDE) that solves it.
 In Section \ref{sec:SMan} we introduce the geometric structure we need to project the filtering SPDE onto a finite dimensional manifold of probability densities.
 In Section \ref{sec:PF} we perform the projection of the filtering SPDE according to the L2NM framework and also recall the HE based framework.
-In Section \ref{sec:NImp} we briefly discuss the numerical implementation, while in Section \ref{sec:Soft} we discuss in detail the software design for the L2NM filter.
+In Section \ref{sec:Galerk} we prove equivalence between the projection filter in L2 metric for basic mixture families and the Galerkin method.
+In Section \ref{sec:NImp} we briefly introduce the main issues in the numerical implementation and then focus on software design for the L2NM filter.
+In Section \ref{sec:normmixcase} a second theoretical result is provided, showing a particularly convenient structure for the projection filter equations for specific choices of the system properties and of the mixture manifold.

 In Section \ref{NumRes} we look at numerical results, whereas in Section \ref{sec:Part} we compare our outputs with a particle method.
 Section \ref{sec:Conc} concludes the paper.

-\section{The non-linear filtering problem\\ with continuous-time observations}
+\section{The non-linear filtering problem with\\ continuous-time observations}

 In the non-linear filtering problem the state of some system is modelled by a process $X$ called the signal.
 This signal evolves over time $t$ according to an It\^{o} stochastic differential equation (SDE).
 We measure the state of the system using some observation $Y$.
 The observations are not accurate, there is a noise term.
 So the observation $Y$ is related to the signal $X$ by a second equation.